deathbeam/fw.php/README.md

 # Hobo MVC
 Hobo MVC is aiming to be super simple and super intuitive MVC framework.
 It is inspired by my personally favorite MVC framework, F3(fat free), but
 Hobo have only features what are barebone for MVC framework.
-Hobo core is currently built on 2 libs, and they are `router.php`, and `base.php`.
-Names of these libs are self-explaining.
-It is easily extensible (for example check `/libs` folder).
+Hobo core is built only on single php file.

 ## Table of Contents
 * [Installation](#installation)